realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

 }
 ```

-Last two line will update the update character information in database and add put the new weapon into database.
+Last two line will update the update character information in database and put the new weapon into database.

 ```ts
 await this.characterRepository.updateById(id, char);